Annual reporting

 Under the Labour Hire Licensing Act 2018, it is a condition of every licence that the licence holder must provide LHA with information about their labour hire activities every 12 months.

-Failure to comply with a licence condition may result in:
+Failure to comply with a licence condition may result in significant penalties.
+For more information, please visit the Penalties page.

 What if I cannot lodge my report within 28 days?